arben777/simple-babyagiui-TimF/README.md

 ## Features:

 1. **Objective Input**: Investors can specify their own objective or choose from pre-defined prompts tailored to them.
-2. **Task Execution**: The Baby-AGI system can execute tasks based on the given objective and display the results in real-time.
+2. **Task Management**: The application employs an AI-driven task management system that creates, prioritizes, and executes tasks based on user input.
+3. **LangChain Framework**: The application uses the LangChain framework, which aids in the intelligent generation and execution of tasks.
+4. **OpenAI Integration**: Leveraging the power of OpenAI, the application uses embeddings to assist in task-related operations.
-3. **Customized Experience**: The application can be easily customized with investor-specific example prompts, providing a personalized experience.
+5. **Customized Experience**: The application can be easily customized with investor-specific example prompts, providing a personalized experience.
-4. **Intuitive Interface**: Powered by Streamlit, the interface is user-friendly and straightforward.
+6. **Intuitive Interface**: Powered by Streamlit, the interface is user-friendly and straightforward.

 ## Investor-specific Example Prompts: